Dragon Sword: Release

-Dragon Sword was first announced by MGM Interactive between late 1997 and early 1998 alongside a Nintendo 64 version of Return Fire II under its original Dragon Storm name.
+Dragon Sword was announced by MGM Interactive between late 1997 and early 1998 alongside a Nintendo 64 version of Return Fire II under its original Dragon Storm name.
 In November 1998, an MGM Interactive stated that the game was still planned for launch on Nintendo 64, PC and PlayStation but would be exclusive for the Nintendo 64 during the first six months of release.
 The game made an appearance at E3 1999, where both the publisher and a release date were officially revealed.
 The title was planned for a late December 1999 release with previews touting support for two-players, before being delayed to an early 2000 launch but featuring support for four players instead of two.

 Dragon Sword kept being previewed in magazines and was reviewed in the April 2000 issue of 64 Magazine but MGM Interactive decided not publish the final game due to doubts of not selling enough copies to turn a profit.
 As a result, one member of the development test left Interactive Studios for this decision and 64 Magazine began a petition to convince MGM Interactive to release the game, however the campaign ultimately proved unsuccessful.
 The title was intended to be the last release by MGM Interactive before being dissolved and was last previewed in the August 2001 issue of Computer and Video Games prior to cancellation due to lack of publisher, despite being completed and ready for launch.

 When asked about a potential release on digital download services, Interactive Studios co-founder Philip Oliver declined the possibility, stating that "Dragon Sword was a great game at the time, but it was a third person battling game.
 There would be no point bringing that back as it would just look aged."
-On April 9, 2010, an unfinished playable beta build was leaked online by an anonymus collector.
+On April 9, 2010, an unfinished playable beta build was leaked online by an anonymous collector.
 The beta build features 7 of the 10 planned levels but gameplay is prone to bugs due to its incomplete nature.
 In January 2019, publisher Piko Interactive acquired the rights and source code to Dragon Sword, with plans to finish its development.